AI-generated

 Arguments of the Respondents

-- Gregorio argued that because the alterations and insertions were proven to be made by the testatrix herself, denying the probate of her holographic will would be contrary to her right of testamentary disposition.
+• Since the alterations and insertions were made by the testatrix herself, denying probate of the entire holographic will would be contrary to her right of testamentary disposition.
+(Argued in the Motion for Reconsideration before the CFI).

 Issues

-- Substantive Issues: Whether the original unaltered text of a holographic will should be probated when the subsequent alterations substituting the sole heir were voided for lack of authentication by the testatrix's full signature.
+• Substantive Issues: Whether the original unaltered text of a holographic will should be probated after subsequent alterations substituting the sole heir are voided for lack of authentication under Art.
+814 of the Civil Code.

 Ruling